 Up to the 1970s, most scientists believed that the human brain is malleable and changing during childhood but then ‘hardens’ and becomes unchangeable sometime between puberty and early adulthood, so that by the time we reach adulthood we are pretty much stuck with what we have.

 However, the recent field of neuroscience offers an abundance of data to the contrary.
-In his book You Are the Placebo: Making Your Mind Matter, Dr. Joe Dispenza explains that throughout our lives, our brains are continuously changing and adapting and reorganizing itself in response to external and internal prompts.
+In his book, You Are the Placebo: Making Your Mind Matter, Dr. Joe Dispenza explains that throughout our lives, our brains are continuously changing and adapting and reorganizing themselves in response to external and internal prompts.
 This process – called Neuroplasticity – means our brains have the remarkable ability to constantly undergo physiological and structural changes – forming new connections between neurons and creating new networks in response to our experiences, actions, thoughts, and emotions.

 For example, the longer mathematicians study math, the more neural branches sprout in the area of the brain used for math.
 And after years of performing in symphonies and orchestras, professional musicians expand the part of their brains associated with language and musical abilities.